 Think about your answers before you speak.
 Whilst you will never know for sure what an employer will ask in an interview situation you can prepare in advance.
 Have in your mind relevant examples of where you have used your skills, examples of challenging situations, examples of success.
 Almost all employers will want to find out what you are capable of so, it’s easy to pre-empt what they are likely to ask by being prepared!

 Employers want to see students who have a thirst for their industry, students who are the stars of tomorrow, and ultimately students who want to work for them.
 Research the company websites, check out the press, look at their competitors, and keep up to date with industry news.
 This is what could set you apart from the competition.
 At the very least you should google the company to find out what their primary function is.
 Remember a common interview question is “why do you want to work with us?”
 How can you answer this question well if you know nothing about the company.

 Many students didn’t enquire about future prospects within the company.
 Employers want to see students who are proactive, students who care about their career prospects and have some direction about what they want to do.

 The old cliché first impressions count really is true if you turn up to an interview scruffy and offer a limp handshake that says to an employer you are not serious about the role.
 Always dress smart for an interview and if an employer offers to shake your hand show commitment and enthusiasm.

 Leave a lasting impression

 Finally - try to enjoy your interview.
-If you look as it you are going to enjoy the experience you will send out the right signals.
+If you look as if, you are going to enjoy the experience you will send out the right signals.
 At the end finish confidently with a smile and avoid any apologetic comments even if it hasn’t all gone according to plan.
-If you don’t draw attention to these things they are less likely to be noticed.
+If you don’t draw attention to these things, they are less likely to be noticed.